Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 ## `meta`

-The `meta` fragment matches an [attribute](https://doc.rust-lang.org/reference/attributes.html), to be more precise, the contents of an attribute.
+The `meta` fragment matches the contents of an [attribute](https://doc.rust-lang.org/reference/attributes.html).
 That is, it will match a simple path, one without generic arguments followed by a delimited token tree or an `=` followed by a literal expression.

 > **Note**: You will usually see this fragment being used in a matcher like `#[$meta:meta]` or `#![$meta:meta]` to actually capture an attribute.